Open letter to evangelical churches

 Early marriage is not necessarily or generally an appropriate answer to the challenge of managing our sexuality into the 20s.
 In the context of Paul's advice to the Corinthians for those bursting with sexual energy, hungering for intimacy of that kind and having a plausible partner, it may make sense.
 But it needs to be balanced sensibly with the person's social and vocational level of maturity, and Paul's exhortation to the Thessalonians that each should learn to control his own body in a way that is holy and honourable - while allowing all the other attributes which contribute to a successful marriage to develop.

 So how does a young Christian actually manage and enjoy his or her sexuality pending that marital consummation?
 Or for some, longer term?
 The control and management of sexuality needs to be taught much more fully than it commonly is, and not simply as a set of rules.
 As one 23 year old guy put it: "remember it's not just about 'keeping your virginity' but about the place of all sexual expression, penetrative or not.
 Unless the special nature and uniqueness of all sexual expression is emphasised, young people simply won't see the point of resisting.
 Each Christian group or church must be active in encouraging, expounding and reaffirming these values of restraint and expectation of later fulfillment amongst its members, since they will receive precious little assistance outside it."
 And to what extent is masturbation appropriate or is that in fact a deficiency in self-control?
-This is inevitably a bigger issue for young Christians than for others and is addressed later.
+Even without porn indulgence, this is inevitably a bigger issue for young Christians than for others and is addressed later.

 Effectively denying one's sexuality and repressing every sexual thought is not a proper or wholesome way forward.
 There is a spectrum between repression of sexually-charged thought and mental indulgence of lust, and each person needs to work out where he or she should aim to be around the middle of it in the light of their own nature and conditioning.
 It is right and proper for our sexuality to be a significant feature of many kinds of relationships and bottling it up for years is not a healthy prelude to marriage.
 Romantic interest in the opposite sex then becomes intimidating because of a false notion of sexual purity.
-Self control is not the same as repression.
+Self-control is not the same as repression.

 Christians do need to keep very much in mind that sex as given by a loving and bountiful Creator has both bringing-together and procreative aspects.
 A proper Christian view acknowledges both equally, even if procreation is deliberately delayed for some time after marriage, and then controlled.
 Sex is also sacramental.